lp1dev/WebX11/README.md

 5. **Enable resize mode** to adapt to different screen sizes

 ## Security Considerations

+This project is a small project, the code has not been designed with the utmost security in mind and as of today does not include authentication.
+It should **NOT** be exposed to the internet, especially on sensitive infrastructures!
+The WebSockets and HTTP APIs use no encryption, keep that in mind.

 - **TLS Certificates**: WebTransport uses self-signed certificates by default
 - **can_start_executables**: Set to `false` in production to prevent arbitrary code execution